Seth Perler

 Who is UGYG for?

-• Age: Middle and High School students who want results.
+• Age: Middle, High School and College students who have buy-in and want results for themselves, not for their parents or teachers.
 They feel frustrated and want to improve how they navigate school, be more efficient, get more out of their efforts, have more fun/free time and less stress.
-(Yes, some college students use UGYG.)

-• Homework – Students who struggle with homework.
-It’s often missing, incomplete, late, lost, forgotten or nameless.
+• Homework – Students who struggle with homework: missing, incomplete, late, lost, forgotten or nameless.

-• Grades – Students whose grades do not reflect their ability or potential.
-Grades often suffer from missing and incomplete homework, late work, low quality work, not preparing for tests adequately, doing projects or writing papers at the last minute.
+• Grades – Students whose grades do not reflect ability or potential.
+Missing and incomplete homework, late work, low quality work, not preparing for tests adequately, doing projects or writing papers at the last minute.

 • Study skills – Students who want to learn how to study more effectively.